 Hiring an Investment Bank II: A Brief History

 This blog is part of the “Hiring an Investment Bank” blog series.
-For more, visit the first installment of the series here.
+For more, visit the next installment in the series, “Hiring an Investment Bank: The First Call.”

 As we look at the process of and considerations for hiring an investment bank, it is interesting to understand the origins of these institutions.